Same-sex marriage in Virginia: Bostic v. Schaefer

 The defendants had at least 21 days (i.e. by August 21, 2014) to request a stay, or file for rehearing or rehearing en banc.
 Michèle McQuigg, the Prince William County Clerk of Circuit Court, an intervenor defendant in Bostic, sought a stay of the Fourth Circuit's decision, which was denied by the court on August 13, 2014, with Judges Floyd and Gregory opposing the motion and Judge Niemeyer supporting.
 McQuigg then petitioned for a writ of certiorari with the U.S. Supreme Court.
 Chief Justice John Roberts, as Circuit Justice for the Fourth Circuit, referred the matter to the full court, which stayed enforcement of the ruling on August 20.
 On October 6, the U.S. Supreme Court rejected Virginia's appeal in brief, allowing the Fourth Circuit to immediately lift the stay of the ruling.
 Same-sex couples began marrying in Virginia from 1 p.m. on October 6, 2014.
 The first same-sex couple to marry in Virginia were Lindsey Oliver and Nicole Pries in Richmond.
-Dawn Turton and Beth Trent were the first couple to be issued a marriage license in Alexandria.
+Dawn Turton and Beth Trent were the first couple to be issued a marriage license in Alexandria, and Catherine Gillespie and Andre Hakes were the first in Charlottesville.

 Governor McAuliffe issued the following statement, "This is a historic and long overdue moment for our Commonwealth and our country.
 On issues ranging from recognizing same-sex marriage to extending health-care benefits to same-sex spouses of state employees, Virginia is already well-prepared to implement this historic decision.
 Going forward we will act quickly to continue to bring all of our policies and practices into compliance so that we can give marriages between same-sex partners the full faith and credit they deserve. [..]
 Equality for all men and women regardless of their race, color, creed or sexual orientation is intrinsic to the values that make us Virginians, and now it is officially inscribed in our laws as well."
-Chad Griffin, president of the Human Rights Campaign, said, "Any time same-sex couples are extended, marriage equality is something to celebrate.
+Chad Griffin, the president of the Human Rights Campaign, said, "Any time same-sex couples are extended, marriage equality is something to celebrate.
 Today is a joyous day for thousands of couples across America who will [almost] immediately feel the impact of today's Supreme Court action.
 But ... the complex and discriminatory patchwork of marriage laws that was prolonged today by the Supreme Court is unsustainable.
 The only acceptable solution is nationwide marriage equality."
 House Speaker William J. Howell said he was "disappointed", and Representative Bob Marshall, one of the authors of the 2006 constitutional same-sex marriage ban, stated, "Make no mistake.
 Once natural marriage is abolished, marriage will soon include polygamy, or threesomes, leaving innocent children to suffer the consequences and other far-reaching consequences of attempting to force legal acceptance of so-called same sex marriage."
 The Supreme Court also denied certiorari petitions in cases from Indiana, Wisconsin, Oklahoma and Utah that same day, legalizing same-sex marriage in those states.